nobooli/POLton/docs/src/trivia-streams.md

 Cuphead:

-She was just supposed to do a sneak peek on one stage but she ended up retrying the stage until she cleared it.
+She was just supposed to do a sneak peek on one stage but she ended up replaying the entire stage until she cleared it.

 Super Mario 64: